 1. Determine your Ayurvedic constitution, and choose foods that are good for it.

-According to Ayurvedic physician Vasant Lad, the founder of the Ayurvedic Institute in Albuquerque, New Mexico, and a faculty member of the Kripalu School of Ayurveda, each of us has a “particular pattern of energy” that is as unique as our fingerprint.
+According to Ayurvedic physician Vasant Lad, the founder of the Ayurvedic Institute in Albuquerque, New Mexico, and a faculty member for the Kripalu School of Ayurveda, each of us has a “particular pattern of energy” that is as unique as our fingerprint.
 This pattern is formed by a combination of the three subtle energies, or doshas: vata (air and ether), pitta (fire and water), and kapha (water and earth).
 Everyone typically has some of each dosha in their constitution, but in most of us, one dosha is dominant—resulting in a one-of-a-kind combination of physical, mental, and emotional characteristics that comprises our Ayurvedic constitution.
 To determine your constitution, take a dosha quiz or get an Ayurvedic consultation from a certified practitioner or an Ayurvedic physician.

 Once you’ve identified your dominant dosha, Ayurvedic cookbooks can teach you how to eat right for your type.
 India’s traditional healing system teaches that certain foods can balance your constitution, while others can cause imbalances (such as bloating, gas, or congestion).
 The general rule of thumb is “like increases like.”
 So if you’re a pitta type who’s prone to imbalances that stem from excess heat (such as acne, acid reflux, or inflammation), you don’t want to eat hot, spicy foods; they’ll make you overheat even more.
 Instead, incorporate cooling foods like coconuts and cucumbers into your diet.
 Most Ayurvedic cookbooks are coded according to dosha type, so look for recipes that say they lower your dominant dosha.